LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

 pip install -r requirements.txt pip install -i https://test.pypi.org/simple/ subtest==0.0.0.18
 ```
+The requirements can be found in the subtest folder.
+The installation will work with the dev-requirements as well, but you will install extra dependencies, as pytest and flake8, which are optional.
 Note: This is the temporary package for our library.

 ## Quick start